MiSpitieris/BC-of-Arterial-WK/README.md

-This repo contains the code of the paper "Bayesian calibration of arterial windkessel model"
+This repo contains the code of the paper "Bayesian Calibration of Arterial Windkessel Model"